Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Table skin tone Lumea 9000 series and Prestige

-Both the Lumea 9000 series and the Prestige are suitable for white, beige, light brown, medium brown, and dark brown skin.
+Both the Lumea 9000 and 8000 series are suitable for white, beige, light brown, medium brown, and dark brown skin.
 You can't use the device on black skin.
-IN addition to the skin tone, your hair color is also very important.
+In addition to the skin tone, your hair color is also very important.
 That's because IPL devices only work if there's a high contrast between the color of your hair and the color of your skin.
-So check carefully if the device is suitable for your skin tone when you purchase an IPL device.
+That's why you need to check carefully if the device is suitable for your skin tone when you purchase an IPL device.

 Table skin tone Lumea Advanced

-Advanced: white, beige, light brown, and medium brow
+7000 series: white, beige, light brown, and medium brown

-Just like the 9000 series and Prestige models, the Advanced series isn't suitable for black skin.
-The Advanced IPL devices also aren't suitable for dark brown skin.
-You can use the Advanced series on white, beige, light brown, and medium brown skin.
-As with the 9000 series and Prestige, it's important to check if an Advanced device is suitable for your skin tone before you purchase one.
+Just like the 9000 and 8000 series models, the 7000 series is unsuitable for black skin.
+The 7000 series IPL devices are also unsuitable for dark brown skin.
+You can use the 7000 series on white, beige, light brown, and medium brown skin.
+As with the 9000 and 8000 series, it's important to check if a 7000 series device is suitable for your skin tone before you purchase one.
 That's because IPL devices only work well if there's a high contrast between your hair color and your skin tone.

 Skin sensor type